 As Software Sales Representative you are needed to posses excellent communication skills.
 All you need is to have a thorough understanding of the software and the right headspace for a sales representative and as soon as you tick these off your list, make way for plenty of commissions and bonuses.

 Related sales jobs include Market Development Representative (MDR), Sales Development Representative (SDR) and Account Development Representative (ADR), Inside Sales Representative (ISR), Sales Manager (SM), and Account Executive (AE).

 The Operations Manager is responsible for ensuring everything works smoothly in the organization.
 They are the one who coordinates with the suppliers and vendors, and they make sure that the required tools and equipment are available when needed.

 The list above is the tech jobs/careers to pursue without programming; in not exhaustive by any means.
-You can also choose a career option such as Technical Recruiter, System Administrator and much more.
-So, today nobody can stop you from becoming a part of the ever-evolving and progressive Information Technology world!
+You can also choose a career option such as Technical Recruiter, System Administrator, etc. So, today nobody can stop you from becoming a part of the ever-evolving and progressive Information Technology world!
 Choose the one that most interests you.